jgoggles/danweaver.dev/content/posts/useless-code.md

 universal constraint placed upon us as software engineers.
 Like other creatives, our work must encapsulate our message, our intent.
 But unlike other creatives we can't obscure our intent for the sake of being coy or to jog interpretation.
-However, when we're designing how these small, easy, implementations come together to fulfill our broad requirements there isn't always a clear path forward.
+However, when we're designing how these simple atomic implementations come together to fulfill our broad requirements there isn't always a clear path forward.
 We must get creative.

 Most of us probably got into this profession because we like building things,